salemsajjad/Vitis-HLS-Sequential/06-Input_Debouncing/README.md

 # Here is my push-button debouncing IP core desigend with Vitis HLS

-the picture shows a module has an input and a output.
+the picture shows a module has an input and an output.

 we have two states : Transfer state and Delay state